SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 In a previous blog ([The Conviction Pyramid of Portfolio Construction](https://skybluerw.github.io/2023/04/01/pyramid-optimization.html)), we have discussed one trail of thought to alleviate such issue by reducing dependency on estimation of expected return.
 Now it's the time to turn to another trail of thought to improve our estimation on expected return.

-Attaining a reliable estimate on expected return is probably the most challenging task in the modern world of finance, which is also exactly the point making it a quite interesting topic.
+Attaining a reliable estimate on expected return is probably the most challenging task in the modern world of finance.
+In the meanwhile it is also exactly the point making it a quite interesting topic.
 There is no universally guaranteed or recoganized method for it.
 We have all the room to explore and wander.

 In this blog, let's start the journey with the Bayesian framework initially brought within the Black-Litterman model (BL).
-Such a framework enables us to start from a neutral point and deviate away based on the magnitued and uncertainty around our forecast.
+Such a framework enables us to start from a neutral point and incorporate investors' views/forecast on expected return to deviate from it.

 ### The Bayesian Taste of Black-Litterman <a name="bay"></a>

+Looking into the distribution of security returns.
+Usually, the covariance $$\Sigma$$ can be estimated from past returns reasonably.
+In an ideal world where $$\mu$$ is also reliably available as $$\Sigma$$, we can have the following distribution feed into our portfolio construction.

+$$
+\begin{aligned}
+r|\mu \sim N(\mu, \Sigma)
+\end{aligned}
+$$

-To work with the volatile and often unstationary security return, BL takes investors' original forecast on expected returns as observations with uncertainties (likelihood) and further anchors it to a robust prior with the Bayes formula.
+While in majority cases, $$\mu$$ can not be known with reasonable certainy.
+We will need to circle around with the bit of information we have on expected return while also account for the significant uncertainty around it.
+Aligning this idea, BL takes investors' original forecast on expected returns as noisy observations (essentially a partial likelihood) and further anchors it to a robust prior with the Bayes formula.
 In such a way, a more informed estimate anchored to the prior arise in the form of posterior as shown in the chart below.

 **The Bayesian Framework within Black-Litterman**